mijaz18/High-Efficiency-Version-Control-System/README.md

 – Used Merkle Trees - a specialized data structure for data validation in distributed systems - to compare directories

-– Designed a protocol to be used by the client and server to communicate during the file syncing/pushing process (see Protocol for Syncing Directories.pdf)
+– Designed a protocol to be used by the client and server to communicate during the file syncing/pushing process

 – Used web sockets to implement a two way communication channel

+- See Protocol for Syncing Directories.pdf for more details